Do Cockroaches Bite?

 Cockroaches are omnivores and mainly eat items such as decaying matter, paper, books, sweets, hair, and meats.
 Oh, and fortunately for us, they eat cockroach bait too!

-While cockroaches, also known as palmetto bugs in South Florida, can technically bite… we have never once had a customer tell us they have been bitten by one, and we have been servicing the Palm Beach and Broward county areas for years.
+While cockroaches, also known as palmetto bugs in South Florida, can technically bite…we have never once had a customer tell us they have been bitten by one, and we have been servicing the Palm Beach, Broward, Martin and Port St. Lucie county areas for years.

 If you believe you’ve been bitten by an insect, there a few other pests that are more than likely the culprits.